sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 In general, special lock instructions are used to prevent the other processors in the system from working until the current processor has completed the next action.

-Whe you write C code, you cannot guarantee that the compiler will use an atomic instruction for an operation like a = a +1 or even for a++.
+When you write C code, you cannot guarantee that the compiler will use an atomic instruction for an operation like `a = a +1` or even for `a++`.

-Thus, the Linux kernel provides a sepcial atomi_t type (an atommically accessible counter) and some special fucntions and macros that act on atomic_t variables.
+Thus, the Linux kernel provides a sepcial atomic_t type (an atomically accessible counter) and some special functions and macros that act on atomic_t variables.

 ```
 Header file: <asm/atomic.h>